 For this vegan ice cream, I used cashew butter.
 Cashews become sweeter when they are warmed up by being churned into nut butter in the food processor, which is why I used it instead of just adding whole cashews in the blender.
 It made it so creamy and sweet.

 If you are wondering where you can purchase this amazing spoon, you can get it at For Such A Time Designs.
-She creates beautiful serveware and can even do custom work, so check her out!
+She creates beautiful utensils and can even do custom work, so check her out!

 Want more vegan ice cream flavors?
-Heck, I got so many good ice cream recipes on this blog, it's getting hard to choose a favorite now.
-My most recent Dangerously Dark Chocolate Almond Crunch is probably the creamiest ice cream I've ever, ever had.
+Heck, I got so many good ice cream recipes on this blog, it’s getting hard to choose a favorite now.
+My most recent Vegan Dark Chocolate Almond Crunch Ice Cream is probably the creamiest ice cream I’ve ever, ever had.
 However, I also happen to love a totally different flavor profile, my Vanilla Cheesecake, which is simply gourmet all the way.
 Crazy, but it really does taste like cheesecake in ice cream form.